niina-fns/perle-fainas/aboutme.md

 [Check out my CV (PDF)]({{ site.baseurl }}/assets/pdf-folder/CV1.pdf)

 I'm a Digital Politics researcher and recent MA graduate from King's College London (Distinction), with a background spanning political science, technology policy, and qualitative research.
-I'm passionate about the way technology shapes society — and equally curious about the organisations, products, and decisions that drive that change.
+I'm passionate about the way technology shapes society,and decisions that drive that change.

-Alongside my studies, I've built hands-on experience across research, policy, and communications.
-As co-President of the Tech Commission at think tank Conversation Géo-Éco, I lead policy research on AI and digital sovereignty, conduct interviews with senior stakeholders including industry leaders, MEPs, and government officials, and co-organise high-level colloquia at institutions such as the Palais d'Iéna.
-I also completed a course in AGI Strategy & Frontier AI Governance through BlueDot Impact, further grounding my understanding of where AI policy is headed.
+Alongside my studies, I've built hands-on experience across research, policy, and projects.
+As co-President of the Tech Commission at think tank Conversation Géo-Éco, I lead policy research on AI and digital sovereignty, conduct interviews with senior stakeholders including industry leaders, MEPs, and government officials, and co-organise high-level colloquia at the Palais d'Iéna.
+I also completed a course in AGI Strategy & Frontier AI Governance through BlueDot Impact, also passionate about deepening mhy understand of where AI policy is headed.

-Beyond research, I've worked across writing, events, education, and client-facing roles — from scripting educational audio content for children, to managing 20+ events across two student organisations, to retail and campaign work in fast-paced environments.
+Beyond research, I've worked across writing, events, education, and client-facing roles.
+I have scripted educational audio content for children, managed 20+ events across two student organisations, to also have worked in retail and campaign work in high-pressure environments.
 I bring the same energy and adaptability to all of it.

 I'm currently based in London (with the right to work in the UK) and open to opportunities across tech, policy, research, and beyond.
-I work fluently in French and English, and hold intermediate Japanese.
+I work fluently in French and English, and am confident in using various digital tools (such as building a blog, as you can see!).

 ### Education